-2016-2017 Board Members
+2023-2024 Board Members

-Judith L Benham
+Judith L Benham - Co-President

 VP, University Relations

-Judith L. Benham, Ph.D., has served as Chair of the American Chemical Society (ACS) Committee on International Activities (IAC) (2010-2012), Past Chair of the ACS Board of Directors (2007-09), and a former member of the ACS Board of Directors (2004-09).
+Judith L. Benham, Ph.D., has served as Chair of the American Chemical Society (ACS) Committee on International Activities (IAC) (2010-2012), Chair of the ACS Board of Directors (2007-09), and as a member of the ACS Board of Directors (2004-09).
 A member of ACS since 1969, Benham has been active in Society business, serving on numerous committees and as chair of the ACS Division of Polymer Chemistry.
 In recognition of her many contributions, she was named ACS Fellow in 2010.
 Her current activities focus on globalization and STEM education.

-Judith is retired from her position as RFID Business Director in the 3M Industrial Services & Solutions Division.
+Judy retired from her position as RFID Business Director in the 3M Industrial Services & Solutions Division.
 Her nearly 30-year career included chemical research, research management, and business management in multiple divisions, with professional expertise that encompasses R&D and operations management, strategic & technical planning, and change management.

 Judith received her BA in chemistry from the University of Rochester, and her Doctorate in Chemistry from the University of Wisconsin-Madison.